Choosing the Best Deck Stain Stripper: Tips and Reviews 4.9/5 (95)

 Restore-A-Deck Stripper Booster and Thickening Gel

-Restore-A-Deck Stain Stripper Booster Additive is a special blend of solvents that is added to premixed 5-Gallons of the Restore-A-Deck Stain Stripper.
-The Restore-A-Deck Stripper Booster will raise the effectiveness of the stain stripping up to 300% by helping to break down the surface tension of difficult-to-remove wood stain finishes.
+Restore-A-Deck Stain Stripper Booster Additive is a special blend of solvents added to 5 pre-mixed gallons of the original Restore-A-Deck Stain Stripper.
+The Restore-A-Deck Stripper Booster will raise the effectiveness of the stain stripper up to 300% by helping break down the surface tension of difficult-to-remove wood stain finishes.

-Restore-A-Deck Stain Stripper Thickening Gel is a special blend that is added to premixed 5-Gallons of the Restore-A-Deck Stain Stripper.
-With a longer dwell time, Restore-A-Deck Stripper Thickening Gel will raise the effectiveness of the stain stripping by adding the ability to cling to vertical and horizontal surfaces for up to 1 hour.
-Works especially well on improving the performance of the stripping on vertical wood such as wood railings, wood fences, and wood-sided homes.
+Restore-A-Deck Stain Stripper Thickening Gel is a special blend that is added to premixed 5-gallons of the Restore-A-Deck Stain Stripper.
+With a longer dwell time, Restore-A-Deck Stripper Thickening Gel will increase the effectiveness of stain stripping by adding the ability to cling to vertical and horizontal surfaces for up to 1 hour.
+It works especially well in improving the stripping performance on vertical wood, such as wood railings, wood fences, and wood-sided homes.

 Manufacturer: Restore-A-Deck